odell/pyazr/README.md

 pyazr is a Python module that serves as an interface to AZURE2.

-It _accompanies_ AZURE2; it is _not_ a replacement.
+It _accompanies_ AZURE2.
 The primary goal is to provide an accessible means of running AZURE2 with a set of R-matrix parameters and reading the output.

 ## Requirements